orbitlens/blog-stellar-expert/posts/tiny-things-matter-or-detective-novel-featuring-stellar-dex/index.md

 \- Repeat while there is at least one open offer.
 Then switch to another asset (BTC issued by another anchor, or, for example, ETH tokens).

 The profitability of the attack:
-_(0.0037–0.0000101) \* 20 \* 90000 =_ **_6641.82 XLM/hour_**
+_(0.0037–0.0000101) \* 20 \* 90000 = **6641.82 XLM/hour**_

 About **1,300 USD per hour** considering  the price at the moment of bug discovery.
 Not so bad, huh?
 On top of that, regular traders lose the corresponding amount of money minus fees every hour.
 Using 50 channel accounts instead of 20 could increase the profit of the potential attack up to 16,000 XLM per hour.

 The worst thing of all is that the attack could last days even if the malicious activity is detected.
-You can’t just block an account on the public permissionless blockchain without a consensus of all validators, neither you can “turn off” trades on the decentralized exchange.
+You can’t just block an account on the public permissionless blockchain without a consensus of all validators, neither you can "turn off" trades on the decentralized exchange.

-#### Chapter 4.
+## Chapter 4.
 Scrutiny

 ![](scrutiny.jpg)